-A threat hunter, also called a cybersecurity threat analyst, is a security professional or security professional service provider that proactively uses manual or machine-assisted techniques to detect security incidents that may elude the grasp of automated systems.
-Threat hunters aim to uncover incidents that an enterprise would otherwise not find out about, providing chief information security officers (CISO) and chief information officers (CIO) with an additional line of defense against cyberattacks.
+A threat hunter, also called a cybersecurity threat analyst, is a security professional or managed service provider (MSP) that proactively uses manual or machine-assisted techniques to detect security incidents that may elude the grasp of automated systems.
+Threat hunters aim to uncover incidents that an enterprise would otherwise not find out about, providing chief information security officers (CISOs) and chief information officers (CIOs) with an additional line of defense against advanced persistent threats (APTs).

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-In order to detect a security incident an automated system might miss, a threat hunter uses critical-thinking skills and creativity to look at patterns of normal behavior and be able to communicate effectively.
-In addition, a threat hunter must have considerable business knowledge and an understanding of normal enterprise operations in order to avoid false positives and have good communication skills to share the results of the hunt.
+In order to detect a security incident an automated system might miss, a threat hunter uses critical-thinking skills and creativity to look at patterns of normal behavior and be able to identify network behavior anomalies.
+A threat hunter must have considerable business knowledge and an understanding of normal enterprise operations in order to avoid false positives and have good communication skills to share the results of the hunt.
 It is especially important for the threat hunter to keep current on the latest security research.